 Yes, you can.
 When creating the template mapping, select Taxonomy/Terms as the field type, and there you can choose from:

-However, to be able to push your WordPress content back to GatherContent, fields need to be mapped one to one.
+However, to be able to push your WordPress content back to Content Workflow, fields need to be mapped one-to-one.

 Yes, you can 👍